Professional Learning Community Assessment—Revised (PLCA—R)

 The Professional Learning Community Development Rubric (PLCDR) enables schools to identify and delineate effective practices across the 5 dimensions.
 By indicating at which stage of development the PLC is based on each dimension, the school is able to identify the next phase of development.
 The dialogue that follows may help staff and the school to reflect on which practices to keep, improve on or stop (Hipp and Huffman, 2010).
 The PLCDR should ideally, be completed by key personnel and drivers of the school as a PLC.

-Click here to download the PLCDR (OPAL login required).
+Click here to download the Guide to PLCDR and the PLCDR (OPAL2.0 login required).